pcroch/lunch-picker-api/README.md

         X-User-Email    pierre@pierre.pierre
         X-User-Token    KdapjiY6vz-sBkKmNieF

-     This is a default user to demonstration.
+     This is a default user demonstration.
 You can of course create your own user.
 Please see below.

     2 * Body:
             { "lunch": {